SU_A_27

 [i] And what were you doing this time?
 Those 8 months.

-[r] I was also involved in sports.
-Really.
-I once saw a coach from Greece in Dubai.
-And then he came to me in Dubai and he said to me, “You have a good body, a good physical condition.
-There’s a lot you can do.
-You’re doing really good and all that.
-That was when I was in the Iraqi team.
-And when I came to Greece, I thought, “I’m going to the Olympic Stadium to see who’s there.
-And then I saw him.
+[r] I was also working on sport.
+Really and truly.
+I once saw a coach of Greece in Dubai.
+And he came to me Dubai and he asks me: ” You have a good body, a good physical.
+You can do a lot.
+You are really doing well and so. “” That was when I was with Iraq team.
+And when I came to Greece I thought: ” I’m going to the Olympic Stadium to see who is there. “” And then I saw him.

-[r] Really!
+[r] Really true.
 And he thought we had come on a journey.
-On holiday or something.
-And I said to him, “No. We came by boat and stuff.
-We came through the sea like ordinary refugees.
-And he was, ”What?!
+On vacation or something.
+And I said to him: ”No. We came by boat and such.
+We come through the sea like the ordinary refugees.
+And he was: ” What?.
 Why?
-What happened?!
-You were the hero of Iraq!
-The member of the team!
-Why did you come that way?”
-So yes.
+What happened?
+You were the hero of Iraq.
+The member of the team.
+Why did you come that way? “” So yes.
 He helped me a lot.
-So that was… He helped me a lot.
-He sent me to the Paralympic community in Greece.
-And the Paralympic community in Greece contacted the Paralympic community of the world.
+So that was … He helped me a lot.
+He sent me to the Paralympic committee in Greece.
+And the paralympic committee in Greece has contacted the paralympic committee of the world.
 And with the team of refugees.
 So they also contacted the Belgian Paralympic community.
-When the decision came that I will come to Belgium.
-So they contacted the Belgian community.
-And the Belgian community contacted the commissariat.
-And they said: “[name] goes to Rio.”
+When the decision came to come to Belgium.
+So they have contacted the Belgian community.
+And the Belgian community has contacted the Commissariat.
+And they said: “[name] Goes to Rio.”
 I had the chance to go to Rio to the Paralympic Games in Brazil.
 In Rio.
-Yes I had the chance and the qualification.
-And they said, “name, you can go there.
-And everything is paid for by the Paralympic Commission.
-But they asked for a passport.
+Yes I had the chance I had the qualification.
+And they said: “[Name], you can go there.”
+“And everything is paid for by the Paralympic Committee.
+But they ask for a passport.
 I had an Iraqi passport.
-But they said, “No. You can’t go with the Iraqi passport.
-You have to have a Belgian passport.
-When I came to Belgium it was really fast.
-To have all the papers.
+But they said: “No. You are not allowed to go with the Iraqi passport.
+You have to have a Belgian passport. “” When I came to Belgium it was really fast.
+Pretty quickly to have all the papers.
 That was within 1 month.
-So within 1 month and 5 days I had all my papers in Belgium.
-That was the fastest I think.
+So month and 5 days I had all my papers in Belgium.
+I think that was the fastest.

-[i] You were really happy!
+[i] You were really happy.

 [i] So you couldn’t go anymore?